-Before completing this template, read the Education Endowment Foundation's guidance on using your pupil premium funding effectively and DfE's using pupil premium guidance, which includes the 'menu of approaches'.
-It is for school leaders to decide what activity to spend their pupil premium (and recovery premium) on, within the framework set out by the menu.
+Before completing this template, read the Education Endowment Foundation's guide to the pupil premium and DfE's pupil premium guidance for school leaders, which includes the 'menu of approaches'.
+It is for school leaders to decide what activity to spend their pupil premium on, within the framework set out by the menu.

-All schools that receive pupil premium (and recovery premium) are required to use this template to complete and publish a pupil premium statement on their school website by 31 December every academic year.
+All schools that receive pupil premium are required to use this template to complete and publish a pupil premium statement on their school website by 31 December every academic year.

 If you are starting a new pupil premium strategy plan, use this blank template.
-If you are continuing a strategy plan from last academic year, you may prefer to edit your existing statement.
+If you are continuing a strategy plan from last academic year, you may prefer to edit your existing statement, if that version was published using the template.

-Before publishing your completed statement, delete the instructions (text in italics) in this template, including this text box.
+Before publishing your completed statement, delete the instructions (text in italics) in this template, and this text box.